 Volunteer disclosure form

 All volunteers are asked to complete a volunteer disclosure form.
+An online version of the form will be available soon.
 The tremendous responsibility the Middleton-Cross Plains Area School District has to its school children and community necessitates the information from all volunteers regarding convictions*.
 A record of conviction does not prohibit placement; however failure to complete this form accurately and completely may mean disqualification from consideration for placement or may be cause for dismissal if placed.
 Applicants must report any convictions that occur subsequent to the time they initially completed this form.